Young conservatives board the 'Trump Train' to 2024

 "[Trump] gets all these younger people out to the crowds, people like me," he added.

 But attendance at the conference varied in age, with many older people also present.
-Turning Point staff told NPR that 2,500 students were at the event – less than half of the estimated 7,000-person crowd on the day of Trump's speech.
-Total attendance dropped to five thousand the following day.
+Turning Point staff told NPR that 2,500 students were at the event — less than half of the estimated 7,000-person crowd on the day of Trump's speech.
+Total attendance dropped to 5,000 the following day.

 And while Trump's popularity is strong among Turning Point's younger cohort, for some attendees, having a big primary field is a good sign for the party's future.